Oral Contraceptive Pills

 |Extended/Continuous Use:3 Consists of estrogen and progestin

-365 day pack: consist of 365 hormonal pills with no inactive pills.
+365 day pack: Consist of 365 hormonal pills; no inactive pills.

 Both the combined and progestin-only pills are highly effective with perfect use, with a failure rate (rate at which women become pregnant while using the contraceptive) less than 1%.
 However, the failure rate with “typical use” is 9%,4 which accounts for inconsistent or incorrect use.

-The pill was the first FDA-approved contraceptive to be used in the U.S., and is still the most commonly used form of contraception.
-In 2013-2015, the most recent year for which there are national data, approximately a quarter (25.3%) of women age 15-44 who currently use contraception reported using the pill as their method of choice, a decline from 30.6% in 20025 (Figure 1).
-At the same time, there has been a rise in use of IUDs, which have been promoted by several medical groups in recent years.
+The pill was the first FDA-approved contraceptive to be used in the U.S. and is still the most commonly used form of contraception.
+In 2015-2017, the most recent years for which there are national data, slightly less than a quarter (22%) of women age 15-44 who currently use contraception reported using the pill as their method of choice, a decline from 31% in 20025 (Figure 1).
+At the same time, there has been a rise in use of intrauterine devices (IUDs), which have been promoted by several medical groups in recent years.

-Among women who use any form of contraception, OCP use is higher among younger women, with 44.5% of women ages 15-24 using the pill, compared to 24.9% of women ages 25-34, and 12.1% women ages 35-44.
+Among women who use any form of contraception, OCP use is higher among younger women, and decreases with age.
 White women are more likely to use OCP than Hispanic or Black women.
-Use also increases with higher educational attainment (Figure 2).
+OCP use increases with higher educational attainment (Figure 2).

 OCPs are primarily used for pregnancy prevention, but they can also be used to address other health conditions, particularly menstrual-related disorders such as menstrual pain, irregular menstruation, fibroids, endometriosis-related pain, and menstrual-related migraines.
 Use of combined pills for acne has been formally approved by the FDA for specific brands.6 While most (86%) women who use OCP take them to prevent pregnancy, 14% use them solely for non-contraceptive reasons.7